Rules

 The Big Picture

-1. The Game Master (GM) creates a loosely defined fantasy setting where most adventures that they would want to run fits in somewhere.
+1. The Game Master (GM) creates a loosely defined fantasy setting where most adventures fit in somewhere.

-2. The GM proposes a few adventures (describing them in vague strokes) to the players between sessions, the players pick the one they want to run next, and the GM prepares that adventure, using hard framing to place the Party right on the adventure’s doorstep with a strong hook.
+2. The GM proposes a few adventures (describing them in vague terms) to the players between sessions.
+The players choose one to pursue, and the GM prepares that adventure, using hard framing to place the Party directly at the adventure’s starting point with a strong hook.

-3. After an adventure is completed, the process repeats from step 2, usually with the same Party.
+3. After completing an adventure, the process repeats from step 2, usually with the same Party.
 Weeks or months pass in-game between adventures as appropriate.

-This is very much a game about playing all of the wonderful adventures that the community has to offer.
-To that end, Sovereign attempts to strip out and de-emphasize anything that might entice the players away from the pre-written content in adventures.
-Domain play, crafting, etc have all be deliberately removed.
+This game focuses heavily on playing all the wonderful adventures offered by the OSR community.
+Sovereign intentionally strips out or de-emphasizes elements that might pull players away from the pre-written content within these adventures.
+Domain play, crafting, and similar features have been deliberately removed.

 Core Gameplay Loop

-Sovereign is played with one GM and at most 8 players, playing as 4 to 8 PCs, venturing into dark dungeons, derelict castles, and ancient tombs for fun and profit.
-The game is, predominately, a conversation, but that conversation has structure:
+Sovereign involves one GM and up to 8 players controlling 4 to 8 PCs, exploring dark dungeons, derelict castles, and ancient tombs for fun and profit.
+While the game mostly takes the form of a conversation, that conversation follows a structured process:

-1. The GM describes a situation to the players, making sure to not assume actions from the players, paying special attention to what they see, hear, and smell.
-Then, they ask “What do you do?”
+1. The GM describes a situation to the players, avoiding assumptions about player actions and focusing on what the characters see, hear, and smell.
+Then, the GM asks, “What do you do?”

-2. The players clarify or describe their actions and the intent behind their actions.
-When acting as a group (such as picking the next room to explore), elect one person to speak for the group to reduce chaos.
+2. The players clarify their actions and the intent behind them.
+When acting as a group (such as choosing which room to explore), one player speaks for the group to reduce chaos.

-3. The GM informs the players how likely their actions are to accomplish their intent (taking into account the situation, their Attributes, and their Skills), what happens if they fail, and how much it costs them to try.
-Actions that have no chance to fail, have no consequences for failure and no appreciable cost to attempt just happen.
-Skill Checks are a useful way come up with likelihood, but the GM is free to come up with probabilities directly, like 1-in-6 or 45%.
+3. The GM informs the players how likely their actions are to succeed, based on the situation, their Attributes, and Skills, as well as the potential costs and consequences of failure.
+Actions that cannot fail, have no consequence, or cost little to attempt, just happen.
+Skill Checks offer a guideline, but the GM may assign probabilities directly, like 1-in-6 or 45%.

-5. This creates a new situation.
-The GM fast forwards to the next meaningful decision, narrating the transition and repeats the process.
+5. This leads to a new situation.
+The GM fast forwards to the next meaningful decision, narrates the transition, and repeats the process.

-That’s the whole game.
-All other rules exist to either faciliate interesting decisions for #2, help the GM determine #3, or ease the negotiation in #4.
-If you find a rule isn’t doing any of these things, change or remove it.
+That’s the entire game.
+All other rules either enable interesting decisions for #2, assist the GM with #3, or ease negotiation in #4.
+If a rule isn’t contributing to these elements, change or remove it.

 Narrative Interaction

-Consider being faced with a deep, 15-foot wide spiked pit.
-Dangerous.
-If a player wants to leap to the other side, the GM might rule that as a STR/Exert Check with failure resulting in taking 3d6 Damage from the fall and spikes as well as being stuck at the bottom.
+Imagine encountering a deep, 15-foot wide spiked pit.
+A risky obstacle.
+If a player attempts to leap across, the GM might call for a STR/Exert Check, with failure leading to 3d6 Damage from the fall and spikes, plus becoming trapped at the bottom.

 Attributes